 - Change in color or has a dullness or powdery coating.

 - Evidence of insect infestation, i.e. spider-like webbing, cocoons.

 A filthy bird feeder is unhealthy.
 A moldy bird feeder is dangerous!
 Wild birds are vulnerable to diseases caused by inhaling mold spores, among others.
 Keeping an eye on the cleanliness of your feeders and cleaning them quickly when needed is vital.

 Before you refill a feeder, or top it off with food, remove any debris left by your guests.
 Make sure any remaining seed is dry and fresh.
-See below for knowing when bird seed is spoiled and should be replaced.
+Refer back to ‘How to Tell When Bird Seed Goes Bad’ above for the signs that seed is spoiled and should be replaced.

 Keeping your feeder healthy is easy!
 Clean feeders regularly—at least once a month, more often when feeder traffic is heavy or during prolonged wet or humid weather.
 Hot soapy water and a good scrub is all it needs!
 Here’s the basic method: